cah-andrewfitzgerald/java-driver/manual/query_builder/delete/README.md

 ## DELETE

-To start a DELETE query, use one of the `deleteFrom` method in [QueryBuilderDsl].
+To start a DELETE query, use one of the `deleteFrom` methods in [QueryBuilderDsl].
 There are several variants depending on whether your table name is qualified, and whether you use case-sensitive identifiers or case-insensitive strings: